davidn182/ocloc/docs/tutorial/tutorial.rst

 This introduction section is a simple guide that will cover the basics of seismic interferometry and how to use it for detecting clock errors.
 If you are already familiar with the principles behind seismic interferometry please skip the introduction section.

-It is important to mention here that we do not provide the routines for computing
+It is important to mention here that we do not provide the routines for computing the interferometric responses that are necesary for using ocloc.
+The reason is tha there are many ways of calculating interferometric responses and we would like to give some freedom to the users on how to pre-process their own data

-The interesting point is that

-To illustrate the power of seismic interferometry

 .. toctree::
    :maxdepth: 2

+   0. Preface
    introduction.md
    getting_started.md
    data_requirements.md